skoundin/CarND-LaneLines-P1/writeup_template.md

     d. the maxY = height of the image and the minY is found through iteration .
     e.
 Finally we substitute, the mean values and calculted X values to finally calculate the X coordinates.
     f.
 Finally with calculated X coordiantes and y , we draw the lines.

+ The image  after applying hough tranform and extrapolation is shown below:
+ ![alt text][image6]

+ 6. Finally we add the original image to the lines obatained through extrapolation as mentioned in point 5.
+And below is the output.
 ![alt text][image5]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...